-In addition to a general duty to provide and maintain a safe and healthy work environment, under the OSH Laws, employers also have specific obligations.
-In summary, those obligations include, so far as is practicable, to:
+In addition to a general duty to provide and maintain a safe and healthy work environment, under the OSH Laws, employers must so far as is practicable:

-- provide and maintain workplaces, plant and systems of work so that employees are not exposed to hazards;
+- provide and maintain workplaces, equipment and systems of work so that employees are not exposed to hazards;

-- provide such necessary information, instruction and training to, and supervision of, employees so that employees can perform their work safely;
+- provide necessary information, instruction, training and supervision so employees can perform their work safely;

 - consult and cooperate with safety and health representatives and other employees on occupational safety and health matters;

-- provide employees with adequate personal protective clothing and safety equipment, where it is not practicable to avoid the presence of hazards at the workplace;
+- provide employees with adequate personal protective clothing and safety equipment, where required; and

-- immediately notify the WorkSafe Western Australia Commissioner if an employee at a workplace suffers an injury that results in death, or an injury of a kind prescribed in the Regulations (e.g. fractured skull, spine or bones, some amputations and any injury that, in the opinion of a medical practitioner, is likely to prevent the employee from being able to work within ten days of when the injury occurred).
-Access the Worksafe website to obtain information about the process involved.
+- immediately notify the WorkSafe Western Australia Commissioner if an employee at a workplace suffers an injury that results in death, or an injury such as a fractured skull, spine or bones, some amputations and any injury that, in the opinion of a medical practitioner, is likely to prevent the employee from being able to work within ten days of when the injury occurred).
+Information about this process is available from the Worksafe website.

-Under the OSH Laws, associations may also have obligations to people who are not employees or contractors at the workplace (e.g. volunteers, visitors), including ensuring that these people are not exposed to hazards.
+Under the OSH Laws, associations may also have obligations to people who are not employees such as volunteers and visitors.

-Employees and self-employed people (contractors) have a responsibility under the OSH Laws to take reasonable care to ensure his/her own safety and health at work, and to avoid adversely affecting the safety and health of others.
+Employees and contractors have a responsibility under the OSH Laws to take reasonable care to ensure their own safety and health at work, and to avoid adversely affecting the safety and health of others.
+Employees must:

-- cooperate with their employer to ensure that the workplace is safe and healthy (eg by complying with the safety procedures and guidelines);
+- cooperate with their employer to ensure that the workplace is safe and healthy;

-- comply with safety and health instructions provided by their employer;
+- comply with safety and health procedures and guidelines provided by their employer;

-- use the personal protective equipment provided in the manner instructed by the employer; and
+- use any personal protective equipment provided by the employer as instructed; and

 - report hazards and injuries to their employer.

-Employees also have some important rights under the OSH Laws.
-In particular, they have:
+Employees also have rights under the OSH Laws including:

-- the ability to request that their employer have an election to establish safety and health representatives at the workplace.
-(Refer to the guidance note, Formal Consultative Processes at the Workplace, available at the Worksafe website for more details);
+- the ability to request safety and health representatives at the workplace.
+(Refer to the guidance note, Formal Consultative Processes at the Workplace);

-- the right to receive adequate information, instruction, training and supervision so as to be able to work safely, under their employer’s general duty of care;
+- the right to receive adequate information, instruction, training and supervision so as to be able to work safely;

-- the right to be consulted about safety and health at the workplace, under their employer’s general duty of care; and
+- the right to be consulted about safety and health at the workplace; and

-- the right to refuse to undertake work if they have reasonable grounds to believe that working would expose them, or any other person, to a risk of imminent and serious injury or harm to health, and receive the normal pay and benefits they would be entitled to if working.
-However, their employer may give them alternative work and it is an offence to leave the workplace without the employer’s authorisation.
+- the right to refuse to undertake work if they have reasonable grounds to believe that doing so involves a risk of imminent and serious injury or harm to health.